-All the required documentation to support the application to renew the registration of the designated centre had been submitted by the provider.
+All the required documentation to support the application to renew the registration of the designated centre had been submitted.

 Regulation 15: Staffing

 The staffing numbers and skills mix were appropriate to the number and assessed needs of the residents.
 This ensured that the residents received consistent care and support at all times in the centre.